mesubash/library-management-system/README.md

 ## 🚀 Live Demo

-The frontend is deployed and accessible at:
+The project is deployed and accessible at:

 [Library-Management-System](https://lms.subashsdhami.com.np/)